cbonoz/online25/notes.md

 4. **Contract Enforcement** – Contract automatically allows `refund()` for buyer or blocks `release()` for seller.
 5. **Event Transparency** – All actions are logged and verifiable on-chain.

+## Fraud Oracle Architecture

+**The fraud oracle is configured per deployment of the SafeSendContract.** This means each instance of the contract has a single, global fraud oracle address that handles all escrows within that contract deployment.

+### Key Design Decisions:

+1. **Global Oracle Model** – One fraud oracle per contract deployment, not per individual escrow
+2. **Constructor Configuration** – The oracle address is set during contract deployment and cannot be changed afterward
+3. **Shared Authority** – The designated oracle can mark any escrow as fraudulent within the contract instance
+4. **Business Flexibility** – Different businesses can deploy their own contract instances with their preferred oracle

+### Deployment Options:

+- **Self-Managed Oracle**: Deploy with your own oracle address for full control
+- **Third-Party Oracle**: Use a trusted external fraud detection service
+- **Multi-Sig Oracle**: Deploy with a multi-signature wallet as the oracle for distributed decision-making
+- **Demo Mode**: Deploy with a test address for development and testing

+### Business Implications:

+This architecture allows businesses to:
+- Choose their preferred fraud detection method
+- Maintain control over dispute resolution
+- Scale without per-escrow oracle complexity
+- Integrate with existing fraud prevention systems

+The oracle address is publicly visible and auditable, ensuring transparency in the fraud detection process.
+Users can verify which oracle is responsible for fraud decisions before participating in escrows.

 ## Why this can be trusted

 Code is open and verifiable – The smart contract is fully deployed and auditable on Blockscout or Etherscan.
 Users can see exactly how funds are handled.